marvin-raf/codequiz/backend/app/packages/classes/wiki.md

 **Responses**
 Status Code (201)

-Success response indicates the students have been successfully added
+Created response indicates the students have been successfully added

 ---